quasarframework/quasar-framework.org/source/components/datatable.md

 | `@request` | Object { pagination, filter, getCellValue } | Gets triggered when using server-side pagination (`pagination` property Object contains `rowsNumber`) |

 ## Server-side Pagination, Filtering, Sorting
 When your database contains a big number of rows for a Table, obviously it's not feasible to load them all for multiple reasons (memory, UI rendering performance, ...).
 Instead, you can load only a Table page.
-Whenever user wants to navigate to another Table page, or wants to sort by a column or wants to filter the Table, a request is sent to the server to fetch the partial data.
+Whenever the user wants to navigate to another Table page, or wants to sort by a column or wants to filter the Table, a request is sent to the server to fetch the partial data.

 1. First step to enable this behavior is to specify `pagination` prop, which MUST contain `rowsNumber`.
 QTable needs to know the total number of rows available in order to correctly render the pagination links.

 2. Second step is to listen for `@request` event on QTable.
 This event is triggered when data needs to be fetched from the server because either page number or sorting or filtering changed.

-3. It's best that you also specify the `loading` prop in order for notifying the user that a background process is in progress.
+3. It's best that you also specify the `loading` prop in order to notify the user that a background process is in progress.

 ```html
 <template>